fnoi/pc2beam/README.md

 # PC2Beam

 A Python package for converting point cloud data to beam models.

-## Introduction

 This package implements the methodology described in the paper ["Automated Steel Structure Model Reconstruction through Point Cloud Instance Segmentation and Parametric Shape Fitting"](https://arxiv.org/abs/2403.XXXXX) (2025, under review).

 If you use this code in your academic work, please cite the paper using the citation information provided at the bottom of this README.